Where Carolina kids build what's next.

 Wks 1–2

-Pick the problem.
+Pick the project.

 Wks 3–4